Woah, the winds of March: A look back at Denver's winds so far this month

 Gale winds + are 39 to 63 mph.

-Several times throughout the month winds have gust more than 80 mph in places like Boulder.
+Several times throughout the month, winds have gusted more than 80 mph in places like Boulder.

 For the next several days, high pressure will build over the region.
 That strong ridge will help ease our winds across the state heading into the rest of the week!